scionproto/scion/doc/ControlPlanePKI.md

 - `ISD`: The ISD identifier.
 - `TRCVersion`: The TRC version to indicate which keys were used during signing.
-- `RevokedASCerts`: Dictionary from leaf certificate identifiers to suicide note.
+- `RevokedASCerts`: Dictionary from AS certificate identifiers to suicide note.
 - `RevokedIssuerCerts`: Dictionary from issuer certificate identifiers to suicide note.

 ## Appendix